How To Report Blackmail on Skype How To Report Blackmail on Skype

 • Limit information: Try to delete or limit any personal information you share about yourself on your accounts.
 Scammers use this type of information against you.

-• Tell Someone: Blackmailing with photo and sextortion can be very isolating.
+• Tell Someone: Blackmailing with photos and sextortion can be very isolating.
 It’s important to reach out and confide in a family member or friend if you are in this situation.
 Scammers try to make their victims think that they are all alone in this.
 This is not true; the more support you have the more strength you can obtain to overcome this.

 • Seek therapy: If going to the police is not an option for whatever reason, seeking therapy can help deal with the emotional fallout of being blackmailed.
-A therapist can help support you as you process what happened and develop healthy coping mechanisms moving forward
+A therapist can help support you as you process what happened and develop healthy coping mechanisms moving forward.

 • Practice self-care: Finally, it’s important to practice self-care after experiencing something as traumatic as online sextortion or blackmail.
 Be gentle with yourself and allow yourself time to heal emotionally before moving on with your life.